gholler-sopra/hydrator-plugins/transform-plugins/docs/Transpose-transform.md

     +===========================================================+

 Map the "CustomerId" column to the "ID" column of the output schema, and the "Purchase_Date" to the "Date" column of the output schema.
-Normalize the "Item_ID" and "Item_Cost" columns so that each column name will be mapped to the "Attribute_Type" column and each value will be mapped to the "Attribute_Value" column of the output schema.
+Transpose the "Item_ID" and "Item_Cost" columns so that each column name will be mapped to the "Attribute_Type" column and each value will be mapped to the "Attribute_Value" column of the output schema.

 The plugin's JSON Representation will be:

     {
-        "name": "Normalize",
+        "name": "Transpose",
         "plugin": {
-            "name": "Normalize",
+            "name": "Transpose",
             "type": "transform",
-            "label": "Normalize",
+            "label": "Transpose",
             "properties": {
                "fieldMapping": "CustomerId:ID,Purchase_Date:Date",
                "fieldNormalizing": "Item_ID:Attribute_Type:Attribute_Value,Item_Cost:Attribute_Type:Attribute_Value",